-The Nigerian stock market attracts large foreign investors' portfolio due to the high returns it offers.
-For instance, in 2018, foreign portfolio flows accounted for about 51 percent of total market transactions at the Nigerian Stock Exchange.
-Also in the period 2011 to 2015, foreign transactions consistently outperformed domestic composition.
+The Nigerian stock market attracts large foreign investors’ portfolio due to the attractive returns it offers.
+For instance, in 2018, foreign portfolio flows accounted for about 51 percent of total market transactions.
+Also in the period 2011 to 2015, foreign transactions consistently outperformed domestic component.

 This article introduces you to the Nigerian stock market and shows you how to invest in it.
 What you will learn here include: